Beginner’s Guide to Travel Medical Insurance

 Unlike trip insurance plans, which cover things like lost or delayed bags, trip interruption or cancellation, travel insurance plans can help pay or reimburse travelers for any medical expenses if an illness or injury occurs during their journey.
 But how does it work?

-Well before your departure date, you’ll want to search and compare your travel insurance options.
-When you find a plan that meets your needs, you’re ready to buy.
 Once you purchase a policy, you'll receive a virtual insurance card which you should print out and carry with you.
 This way, if you need to access medical care at an emergency room, urgent care facility or doctors office during your trip, you have physical proof of insurance.

 If you fall ill or become injured during your travels, seek medical help at a nearby facility.
-Depending on the type of policy you purchased, you might need to check your coverage network to ensure that the office or facility yoPayment process and claimsu visit is in your insurance provider’s network.
-Seeing a health provider outside the network could mean that services are not covered, and you could personally be liable for the cost without the benefit of your insurance coverage.
+Depending on the type of policy you purchased, you might need to check your coverage network to ensure that the office or facility you visit is in your insurance provider’s network.

-Payment process and claims
+Payment Process and Claims

 After receiving medical help, keep a copy of any bills, receipts or documentation the health care provider gives you, and show your travel medical insurance card to the reception or billing department.
 They will make a copy, verify your insurance policy, and bill the provider directly.
 In these instances, your only out-of-pocket expenses will be the deductible or co-pay amount.